Funding is available for UK students studying at postgraduate level, but the form of support varies dependent upon where you live.

 - The purpose of the loan is to offer a contribution towards the cost of completing your postgraduate study.
-The student will use the loan according to their individual circumstances (a contribution towards tuition fees and/or living costs)
+The student will be expected to then use the loan according to their individual circumstances (a contribution towards tuition fees and/or living costs).

 - Applications are non-means tested